linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 We review the details of the NOPAT calculation to establish a firm foundation of understanding.
 Determining cash taxes, in particular, can be complicated.
 But it is usually sufficient to estimate NOPAT as EBITA  $\times$  (1 - cash tax rate).
 The cash tax rate is commonly a little below the stated tax rate for a growing business.
 Aswath Damodaran, a professor of finance at the Stern School at New York University and a renowned expert in valuation, estimates that cash taxes for a large population of companies were about 95 percent of reported taxes in 2021.[9]

 Exhibit 2 shows the calculation of net operating profit after taxes for Microsoft, a multinational technology company.
-For the company's fiscal 2022, EBITA is  $87 billion and cash taxes are$ 17 billion, leaving it with NOPAT of $70 billion.
+For the company's fiscal 2022, EBITA is  \$87 billion and cash taxes are\$ 17 billion, leaving it with NOPAT of \$70 billion.

 Exhibit 2: Microsoft's Net Operating Profit After Taxes, 2020-2022